 Inevitably, this time of year, I get calls from parents, most of the time not ones that have been working with me, worried and panicked on where they are going to get the money to pay their child’s college bill.
 People come to me hoping and thinking that I have some miracle, some words of wisdom, up my sleeve that will enlighten and help them with this endeavor.
 Well, I’m sorry to say, I don’t.

 This isn’t rocket science.
 You get money from 3 places: Income, savings or by borrowing.
-The first 2 are straightforward and, unfortunately, most families have little to draw from going down those avenues.
-So that leaves borrowing. to pay those colleg bills.
+The first two are straightforward and, unfortunately, most families have little to draw from going down those avenues.
+So that leaves borrowing to pay those college bills.
 Let’s look at our options down this path (And be sure you read to the end of this blog since the final point is the most important of all, for those of you that aren’t faced with this dilemma yet):

 1. The Federal Government – Direct Student Loan

 Your child always can borrow using the Direct Student Loan and, given the low-interest rate and that this truly is your child’s loan and no cosigners are needed, this should be taken advantage of.
 Here’s the issue.
 A student can only borrow up to $5,500 the first year.
 Yes, this amount hasn’t changed since I attended college 30+ years ago, which is mind-boggling, but something we have no control over.
 Inevitably, there is usually more that needs to be borrowed.
 See #2, 3, 4 & 5.

 2. The Federal Government – Parent PLUS Loan